 - A calculator and a printer.

 Welcome to Accounting Fundamentals!
 In this first lesson, you will learn all about account classifications, debits, credits, and T accounts.
-You will learn the difference between a liability and an asset, and you will find out how to determine an owner’s equity.
+You will learn the difference between a liability and an asset and find out how to determine an owner's equity.